Happiness-DA/LITA_CLASS_PROJECT/README.md

     2. For Data Visualization

 ## Data Extraction
-Using appropriate queries data could be extracted from files containing long rows and columns of data.
+Using appropriate queries, data could be extracted from files containing long rows and columns of data.

 #### Statements used in SQL
 These SQL commands are mainly categorized into five categories